LMAX-Exchange/puppet-ptpd/README.md

 ## Module Description

+This module will manage the configuration files for ptpd (v2.3.2 or later), namely /etc/ptpd.conf, along with the associated service.

+This module is designed for ptpd version 2.3.2 or later, specifically with Linux PHC support built in.

+Don't try and use this module to manage older versions of PTPd, such as those found in RHEL 6 - there are significant changes the recent releases which means it probably won't work.

+## Setup

+### Requirements

 This Puppet class is expected to work with ptpd version 2.3.2 with Linux PHC support, or later.
 At the time of writing this was not merged into mainline, nor where there packages for it.